Towards a cleaner

-The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered late 2020.
+The new LNG bunker vessel is being built by the Dutch shipyard Damen Group and will be delivered in the spring of 2021.

 The ship will load LNG in the Baltic Sea region terminals for distribution in the Baltic area.
 It will predominantly operate in the Gulf of Finland area.